MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/info.md

   - [What If We Could Not See?
 Counterfactual Analysis for Egocentric Action Anticipation](https://vipl.ict.ac.cn/homepage/jsq/publication/2021-Zhang-IJCAI.pdf) [2]
       - <details><summary>Maheep's notes </summary>
          Egocentric action anticipation aims at predicting the near future based on past observation in first-person vision.
 In addition to visual features which capture spatial and temporal representations, semantic labels act as high-level abstraction about what has happened.
-Since egocentric action anticipation is a vision-based task, they consider that visual representation of past observation has a main causal effect on predicting the future action.
+Since egocentric action anticipat      ion is a vision-based task, they consider that visual representation of past observation has a main causal effect on predicting the future action.
 In the second stage of CAEAA, we can imagine a counterfactual situation: “what action would be predicted if we had not observed any visual representation?"

          They ask this question so as to only get the effect of semantic label.
 As the visual feature is the main feature the semantic label can act as a confouder due to some situations occuring frequently.
 Therfore the author proposes to get the logits "A" from the pipeline without making any changes to the model and then also getting the logits "B" when they provide a random value to visual feature denoting the question of counterfactual, i.e. “what action would be predicted if we had not observed any visual representation?" getting the unbiased logit by: